Mansi-Patil-BTECH/STL-Standard-Template-Library-/README.md

 Welcome to this repository!
-This project is a collection of **C++ Standard Template Library (STL)** programs that demonstrate the usage of "STL Containers" and "STL Algorithms" in a clear and beginner-friendly way.
+This project is a collection of C++ Standard Template Library (STL) programs that demonstrate the usage of STL Containers and STL Algorithms in a clear and beginner-friendly way.
----

 STL Containers-
 -vector
 -list